nextmv-io/community-apps/xpress/README.md

 Follow these steps to run locally.

-1. The packages listed in the `requirements.txt` file are available when using the runtime specified in the `app.yaml` manifest.
-This runtime is used when making remote runs.
-When working locally, make sure that all the required packages are installed:
+1. The packages listed in the `requirements.txt` will get bundled with the app as defined in the `app.yaml` manifest.
+When working locally, make sure that these are installed as well:

     ```bash
     pip3 install -r requirements.txt